FoodIsLifeBGP/banana-rn/contributionGuide.md

   ```

-***it's recommended to build a skeleton of a component and add that component to index.ts under `elements`, so you could use it in screen and debug it.***
+***It's recommended to build a skeleton of a component and add that component to `index.ts` under `elements`, so you can more easily use it within screens to test and debug it.***

 #### Add component to element module and use it